osmcode/osmium-tool/man/osmium-derive-changes.md

 Objects in both input files must be sorted by type, ID, and version.
 The first input file must be from a point in time before the second input file.

+Only object type, id, and version are compared, so this program will not detect differences in, say, the tags, unless the object has a new version, which is the normal way things work in OSM.
+If you need to compare all data in OSM files, have a look at the **osmium diff** program.

 For this command to create a proper change file you have to set the **--output** option or **--output-format** option in a way that it will generate an .osc file, typically by using something like '-o out.osc.gz'.